Linked Objects

 relation

-Link matches if it has any of the relation specified.
+Link matches if it has any of the relations specified.
 (If no relation is specified, all relations match.)

 yes